jeffersonfparil/GWAlpha.jl/README.md

 <!--- [![CircleCI](https://circleci.com/gh/jeffersonfparil/GWAlpha.svg?style=shield)](https://circleci.com/gh/jeffersonfparil/GWAlpha) --->

 Genome-wide estimate of genetic effects for genome-wide association and genomic prediction of quantitative traits from pool sequencing data.
 This repository also include landscape simulations using [quantinemo2](https://github.com/jgx65/quantinemo) for testing individual-based and pool-based genome-wide association and genomic prediction algorithms and models, which makes use of [npstat](https://github.com/lucaferretti/npstat) for extracting population genetics summary statistics as covariates for some models.
+A mirror repository is found in [gitlab](https://gitlab.com/jeffersonfparil/genomic_prediction).

 ## Installation
 ```